erdex7/WebMonDiag/README.md

 Tool for simulating web application operation and errors, including API (only GET menthod supported).
 Can be useful for setting up and testing monitoring systems, as well as for mocking up a simple API.
-Can work with Linux and Windows.
+Tested for Linux and Windows.

 Capability to control:
  * Listening to ports